EMMADevelopment/quickstart-docs/crossplatform-xamarin-en.md

-1. Dowload the library in .dll format <a target="_blank" href="https://github.com/eMMaDevelopment/eMMa-Xamarin-SDK">here</a>
+1. Dowload the library in .dll format <a target="_blank" rel="nofollow" href="https://github.com/eMMaDevelopment/eMMa-Xamarin-SDK">here</a>

 2. For Android, add as reference the library EMMAAndroidBindings.dll and its dependency InstallReferrer.dll.
 For iOS, add the library EMMAiOSBindings.dll as reference